Photograph courtesy of Teun Bousema

 In addition to the scientific and policy work conducted under the remit of the centre, members also provide teaching and training on malaria both in London and other centres in the UK and many countries overseas.

-One of the main functions of the Centre is to organise seminars and retreats that are open to participants outside of the school.
+One of the main functions of the Centre is to organise seminars, conferences and retreats that are open to participants outside of the school.

 Where we work